 Rich Pins show metadata right on the Pin itself, giving Pinners a better experience thus increasing your engagement.
 There are 4 types of Rich Pins: app, article, product, and recipe Pins.
-They are easy to set up and will only take an additional minute. *This guide only works for Article pins with Wordpress and Yoast.
-All you need to do is go to the Pinterest Developer tools here and put in a link from your claimed website since you did all the above of claiming your website beforehand.
+They are easy to set up and will only take an additional minute. *This guide only works for Article pins with WordPress and Yoast.* All you need to do is go to the Pinterest Developer tools here and put in a link from your claimed website since you did all the above of claiming your website beforehand.

 It can take a couple of hours before your pins convert over to rich pins.
 Once this happens, you are all set and ready to start driving more traffic on Pinterest!

 This wraps up claiming your Pinterest website and enabling Rich Pins!
 Your next steps will be to start pinning away.
 For more on Pinterest, and social media, check my blogging resources.